The Pioneer Woman’s Spicy Cowgirl Coffee with a Missouri Girl addition of homemade chili simple syrup and homemade cold brew coffee.

 - 4 ounces whole milk

-- 1 ounce chile syrup, Click HERE for homemade Sweet and Spicy Simple Syrup
+- 1 ounce chile simple syrup, Click HERE for homemade Sweet and Spicy Chili Simple Syrup

 - 1 ounce chocolate sauce

-- 1/2 tsp cayenne pepper (I used less because I’m a lightweight)
+- 1/2 tsp cayenne pepper for sprinkling (I used a lot less because I’m a lightweight)

 - ice if desired